rgscherf/testing-best-practices/_book/overview/framework.md

 Because it is notoriously difficult to measure code quality using machine tools, we have decided to grade our new tests using a human assessor and a simple evaluation framework.

-The each objective in the evaluation framework is a common-sense best practice for unit testing.
+Each objective in the evaluation framework is a common-sense best practice for unit testing.
 Together, the objectives ensure that our tests will be meaningful, maintainable, and readable.

 ## How the framework is organized